RetroPie/RetroPie-Docs/docs/Wifi.md

 1. `ESSID:"testing"`.
 This is the name of the WiFi network.

 2. `IE: IEEE 802.11i/WPA2 Version 1`.
 This is the authentication used; in this case it is WPA2, the newer and more secure wireless standard which replaces WPA1.
-This guide should work for WPA or WPA2, but may not work for WPA2 enterprise; for WEP hex keys see the last example [here](https://www.freebsd.org/cgi/man.cgi?query=wpa_supplicant.conf&apropos=0&sektion=5&manpath=NetBSD+9.2&arch=default&format=html).
+This guide should work for WPA or WPA2, but may not work for WPA2 enterprise mode.
 You will also need the password for the WiFi network.
 For most home routers this is located on a sticker on the back of the router.
-The ESSID (ssid) for the network in this case is `testing` and the password (psk) `testingPassword`.
+The ESSID (`ssid`) for the network in this example is `testing` and the password (`psk`) `testingPassword`.

 ### Adding Network Details to Raspberry Pi

-First you'll need to ammend `/etc/network/interfaces` to point to wpa-supplicant if it isn't already:
+First you will need to ammend `/etc/network/interfaces` to point to wpa-supplicant configuration if it is not already:

 ```
 auto lo